abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 Quit the `nano` text editor by typing the `{ctrl}` + `x` keys > `y` + `{enter}`.
 And then reboot from the command line with `sudo reboot now`.
 You might need to `clear` and `{enter}` to see your command prompt.

 ## Bluetooth Keyboard
-I like using the Logitech K380 keyboards because they allow easy switching between various devices: PI, Mac, PC, iPad, etc. They come in pink, as well as other colors.
+I like using the Logitech K380 keyboards because they allow easy switching between various devices: PI, Mac, PC, iPad, etc. They come in pink, as well as other, less important, colors.
 They (finally) have all the colors in the French keyboard layout: [https://www.logitech.com/fr-ch/product/multi-device-keyboard-k380?crid=27]().
 These are very handy in complex art installations that often make it difficult to access the ports.

 To pair a bluetooth keyboard, you need put your keyboard into pairing mode, then to go into `bluetoothctl`, `scan` the bluetooth controller for available bluetooth devices identifiers, find your device, turn off scan, and then `pair`, `trust`, and `connect` your device.